 Hazel Tepec is easily lost in the early evening rush at Starbucks.
 An 18-year-old freshman of average height and stature, he is no towering presence.
-The media production major smiles as he pulls open the door, nervous but hopeful, the quintessential “dreamer” – and he does dream, dreams of a world where tales like his are shared.
+The media production major smiles as he pulls open the door, nervous but hopeful, the quintessential “dreamer” – and he does dream, of a world where tales like his are shared.

 “I always hear people say that movies tell a story,” Tepec said, explaining his interest in films.
 “A lot of people don’t tell my story.”

 Tepec was born in Mexico but arrived in the U.S in 2004.
 He doesn’t remember life in Mexico.
 One of many dreamers at USM, he grew up in Hattiesburg and has called it “home” his entire life.

 However, President Donald Trump’s cancellation of the Deferred Action for Childhood Arrivals program, or DACA, has cast doubt on the sanctity of that word.
 Tepec is now one of nearly 700,000 immigrants who fear they may be deported as the Trump administration phases out the DACA program.

 “Being an immigrant myself, I found the cancellation of a program like DACA extremely disappointing,” Former Southern Miss professor Luisa Garrido said.
 “What is really upsetting is that it’s coming from a nation [that] has always been proud being the land of opportunities.”